MichaelXuqingqing/take-home-challenge-ios/README.md

 - Swift (no Obj-c)
 - UIKit (not ready to SwiftUI yet!)
 - No storyboard or nibs - everything programmatically (Autolayout or frame)
-- We recommend MVVM achitecture (even considering the small size of the app)
 - Light & dark mode compatible
 - No third party libraries
 - iPad layout isn't supported